 Around midday the small

 fleet arrived at the Eastern Sea.
-As soon as the ships entered open
+As soon as the ships entered open water

-the ships east.
 The White Emperor enjoyed the beautiful weather.
 The skipper, who had not

 been comfortable in relation to the well-being of his supreme lord and passenger,

 now relaxed, as the River God had made them arrive into the open sea and

-as he saw that Goedân was joyously making offerings to the Spirits of the Sea.
+as he saw that Goedân was joyously making offerings to the Spirits of the

-to Yoerti and entered the harbor without
+The fleet steered course to Yoerti and entered the harbor without

 difficulty, after which the disembarkation started.
 The city council had

 appeared at the port to pay respect to Arya, and the people were already

 lying down on the earth when the White Emperor came by in his palanquin.